 Item Number: 635320

 • The lid of the plastic case is a beading tray.

-• The bottom of the case holds the tools: knotter; beading shears; needle-nose pliers; five fine twisted wire needles; five medium twisted wire needles; five large twisted wire needles; #E white silk bead cord; one package of silver-color French wire; one package of gold-color French wire; instant glue; five each gold- and silver-plated bead tips; instruction booklet; an instructional DVD (30 mins.).
+• The bottom of the case holds the tools: knotter; beading shears; needle-nose pliers; five fine twisted wire needles; five medium twisted wire needles; five large twisted wire needles; #E silk bead cord (color may vary); one package of silver-color French wire; one package of gold-color French wire; instant glue; five each gold- and silver-plated bead tips; instruction booklet; an instructional DVD (30 mins.).